MackyVZ1/NUDentist/README.md

 # NUDentist
-This project is for Faculty of Dentist, Naresuan University
+This project is for Faculty of Dentist, Naresuan University with using Python TKinter GUI